skovachev/notifier/README.md

 TODOs
 -----
 1. Add tests
-2. Update Readme with guide on how to use classes in package
+2. Update Readme file with guide on how to use classes in package

 DON'T BE A DICK PUBLIC LICENSE
 ------------------------------